michalrylko/decision-latency/README.md

 ├── README.md
 └── requirements.txt

-Notebooks
+## Notebooks

-00_data_extraction.ipynb – data extraction pipeline using the GitHub API
+- **00_data_extraction.ipynb** – data extraction pipeline using the GitHub API

-01_eda.ipynb – exploratory data analysis of decision latency
+- **01_eda.ipynb** – exploratory data analysis of decision latency

-02_feature_engineering.ipynb – construction of decision-related features
+- **02_feature_engineering.ipynb** – construction of decision-related features

-03_modeling.ipynb – predictive modeling of delayed (stalled) decisions
+- **03_modeling.ipynb** – predictive modeling of delayed (stalled) decisions

-04_decision_playbook.ipynb – actionable insights and decision design recommendations
+- **04_decision_playbook.ipynb** – actionable insights and decision design recommendations

+---

-Data source
+## Data source

-Public GitHub Pull Request data from the apache/airflow repository.
+Public GitHub Pull Request data from the
+**`apache/airflow`** repository.

 All data used in this project is publicly available and collected via the GitHub REST API.

+---

-Methodology (high level)
+## Methodology (high level)

-Extract Pull Request metadata and timestamps
+1. Extract Pull Request metadata and timestamps

-Define decision latency as the time between PR creation and closure
+2. Define decision latency as the time between PR creation and closure

-Explore latency distributions and review dynamics
+3. Explore latency distributions and review dynamics

-Engineer features describing decision complexity and collaboration
+4. Engineer features describing decision complexity and collaboration

-Build predictive models for stalled decisions
+5. Build predictive models for stalled decisions

-Translate findings into practical decision design guidelines
+6. Translate findings into practical decision design guidelines

+---

-Status
+## Status

 🚧 Work in progress
 This repository is under active development.
 New notebooks and analyses are added incrementally.

+---

+## License

+This project is licensed under the MIT License.